Inverse decision-making using neural amortized Bayesian actors

 Such decision problems are closer to natural environments than discrete forced-choice decisions, which have historically been the dominant approach.
-We provide a statistical method for analyzing continuous responses.
-Finally, by inferring what a subject’s decisions were optimal for instead of postulating optimality, we conceptually reconcile normative and descriptive models of decision-making.
-Thus, we model the researcher’s uncertainty about the subject’s decision-making parameters explicitly.
+We provide a statistical method for analyzing continuous responses, which allows for quick and exhaustive exploration of the model space spanned by design choices for the Bayesian actor model (e.g. cost functions), and show this on empirical data from three different tasks.
+Thereby, our method aims to advance scientific progress in our understanding of the internal processes and drivers of human behavior in perceptual decision-making problems.
+Finally, although the optimality assumption has been common in perceptual and economic decision-making, motor control, and other cognitive tasks, it has been repeatedly disputed \citep{rahnev2018suboptimality}.
+In fact, people are not always optimally tuned to the statistics of the task at hand or act only to fulfill the instructed task.
+This is precisely the motivation for inverse decision-making methods.
+Instead of postulating optimality, these methods infer under which assumptions the behavior would have been optimal, and thereby conceptually reconcile normative and descriptive models of decision-making while capturing behavior quantitatively.